- Cultivated for the perfume trade like Jasmine and Rose oil

 Chemical Family: High sesquiterpene, ester

-Ylang Ylang has an unforgettable intoxicating aroma with balsamic and woody notes and sensual under tones.
+Ylang Ylang has an unforgettable exotic, sensual and intoxicating aroma with balsamic and woody notes.

 In the Malayan language Ylang Ylang means “flower of the flowers.”
 Softly sweet and warm the scent of Ylang Ylang III (pronounced “eelang”) is less sweet and floral, and more earthy than the other “fractions” of this aromatic plant.

 Ylang Ylang has been referred as the "poor man's Jasmine."

 Ylang Ylang oil is incomparable with any other aroma.
 Though a truly great oil to use on its own, Ylang Ylang oil is highly versatile in a blend and can be used as a middle or base note.

 A native flower of the Philippines, Ylang Ylang essential oil’s fragrant pale yellow blossoms were developed for the aromatherapy trade and have no traditional use.

 Eighty percent of Ylang Ylang oil now comes from the Comoro Islands.

 In Indonesia it is customary for newly weds to find the fragrant ylang ylang blossoms scattered atop the marriage bed as a blessing of lasting love and happiness.